I really like the Tessa sheath dress. It’s my favorite style of dress to make for many reasons:

 - They take up little amounts of fabric!

 I enjoy making sheath dresses in woven fabrics and knit fabrics, equally.
-Last year, I started my adventure with the Tessa Sheath dress from Love Notions.
-It’s a classic style I knew I would make many times and sought out to get the fit right for me by making a “wearable muslin”.
+I started my adventure with the Tessa Sheath dress from Love Notions in 2019, and so far, I’ve made 5!.
+It’s a classic style I knew I would make many times.

 The Tessa Sheath dress has many options, like all of Love Notions patterns.